asaikali/vere-copia/README.md

 ## Zipkin and OpenTracing Support

-The main  branch uses spring cloud sleuth based on zipkin for instrumenting  the spring application for distributed tracing.
+The main branch uses micrometer and zipkin for instrumenting the spring application for distributed tracing.
 The branch `opentracing` uses the opentracing java api instead of zipkin.

 ## Setup Wavefront
 * Go to Browse --> Proxies in the wavefront UI
 * add a proxy and not the token value
-* add a file called `wavefront-token.env` with a property `WAVEFRONT_TOKEN=token value from wavefront ui`
+* add a file called `.env` in the `laptop` diretory with a property `WAVEFRONT_TOKEN=token value from wavefront ui`
+* If necessary, update the docker-compose.yaml file to point to the freemium version of the wavefront API (if you have a freemium API token).

 ## Steps to run the application:

 * run `./mvnw clean package` to build the application and generate `git.propertis` file in the `central-inventory` application, if the `git.properties` is not generated the application will not startup.
-* run `docker-compose up` to setup the postgres database that the app uses
+* run `docker-compose up` from the `laptop` directory to setup the postgres database and wavefront proxy that the app services use
 * run the central-inventory application
 * run the store-inventory application
 * run the store-kiosk